FAUSWE-GROUP11/Rokku/README.md

 Both livestream and video upload must be authenticated by Google via oauth2.
 The youtube account should also be set up private and youtube playlist set to "unlisted" to ensure no third party can get access to the footage.

 ### MQTT Broker
-Since the server used for MQTT is free to the public (test.mosquitto.org), security is built into the channel name such that it is almost impossible for any third party to eavesdrop on the communication between the two Raspberry Pis.
+Since the server used for MQTT is free to the public (test.mosquitto.org), security is built into the topic name such that it is almost impossible for any third party to eavesdrop on the communication between the two Raspberry Pis.
 User is **strongly recommended** to change the `SALT` value in the `hash_prefix` function in `src/raspberry_pi_driver/utility.py` before using `Rokku`.
 The `SALT` value should be a random string.
 Once changed, it can remain as is, unless it is exposed to a third party.

-Upon starting the driver, user must provide a string to generate a prefix for the MQTT channel (along with the `SALT`).
+Upon starting the driver, user must provide a string to generate a prefix for the MQTT topic (along with the `SALT`).
 This string does not have to be random, but should be sufficiently unique to the user.

-With both a sufficiently unique string and a never-exposed random `SALT`, we can generate a very secure channel name.
+With both a sufficiently unique string and a never-exposed random `SALT`, we can generate a very secure topic name.

 ### Mumble
 In order to prevent third party from eavesdropping on the intercom conversation, user is **strongly recommended** to set up access-control list (ACL) on a specific `Rokku` channel for ONLY `rpi_in` and `rpi_out`.
 This way, no other party is able to join the `Rokku` channel.
 Please refer to the [intercom doc on mumble](https://github.com/FAUSWE-GROUP11/Rokku/blob/master/src/raspberry_pi_intercom/readme.md#benefits-of-mumble) for how to set up ACL for a specific Mumble channel.